 The holidays are a magical time of year in the Napa Valley and coincide with the height of Cabernet Season (November through April), the perfect season to enjoy Napa Valley’s famous red wines with seasonal hearty fare.
-The valley's towns, resorts, restaurants, and wineries are open for business and offer many festive events throughout the holiday season.
+The valley's towns, resorts, restaurants, and wineries are open for business and offer many safe and festive ways to enjoy the holiday season.
 Check out some of our favorite holiday happenings around the valley, and come celebrate the season wine-country style.

 While we might be missing the usual holiday events and fanfare this year, the Napa Valley shimmers bright with holiday spirit and plenty of good cheer for visitors and locals alike to enjoy this season.
 Please check the Travel Advisory for current travel information, open businesses, and Coronavirus protocols in Napa Valley.

 The town of St. Helena is taking holiday cheer to a whole new level, bringing artistic joy to visitors and locals alike through the Holiday Wine Barrel Tour- see if you can find all 80 decorated wine barrels on display!
 And don’t miss St. Helena’s Hunt Street Hub, a new socially-distant outdoor plaza that welcomes the public to enjoy food and drinks in an inviting outdoor space all aglow with holiday lights and featuring live music, a giant snowflake, and an interactive wall of lights display.

 And over in Yountville, find unparalleled dining and wine tasting experiences and enjoy holiday libations under the twinkling lights.
 Stroll through “the brightest little town in Napa Valley” to explore seventeen tasting rooms and local boutiques with gift options for all the wine country lovers on your list.
 Don’t forget to stop at Santa’s Village at the Yountville Community Center to take pictures and drop a letter to Santa.